Dynamical properties of convex cocompact actions in projective space: Cocompactness implies expansion

-subconverges to a line segment intersecting $\Omega$. \end{enumerate} \end{prop} \begin{proof} Using Proposition \ref{prop:line_translation_implies_expansion}, we decompose each $\gamma_n$ as $k_ng_n$, for a sequence $g_n$ of $\mc{K}$-pseudo-loxodromic elements with repelling endpoint $V_- = \supp(F)$, and $k_n$ lying in a fixed compact in $\PGL(d, \R)$.
+sub-converges to a line segment intersecting $\Omega$. \end{enumerate} \end{prop} We emphasize again that the subspaces $E_{\pm}$ above are \emph{complementary} in $\R^d$.
+Without this additional condition, the proposition follows easily from (for example) \cite[Proposition 5.7]{iz2019flat}. \begin{proof} Using Proposition \ref{prop:line_translation_implies_expansion}, we decompose each $\gamma_n$ as $k_ng_n$, for a sequence $g_n$ of $\mc{K}$-pseudo-loxodromic elements with repelling endpoint $V_- = \supp(F)$, and $k_n$ lying in a fixed compact in $\PGL(d, \R)$.
 Taking a subsequence, we may assume that $k_n$ converges to $k \in \PGL(d, \R)$, so that

 Let $E_- = kV_-$.
 We let $V_+$ be the other endpoint of the sequence $g_n$, let $V_0$ be the neutral subspace, and let $E_+ := k(V_+ \oplus V_0)$.
 Since $\Lambda$ is closed and $\Gamma$-invariant, both $\P(E_+)$ and $\P(E_-)$ intersect $\Lambda$.